 Complaints regarding violations of Title VI (race, national origin), Title IX (sex/gender), Section 504/ADA (handicap or disability), may be filed directly with the Office for Civil Rights, U.S. Department of Education, 1244 North Speer Boulevard, Suite 310, Denver, Colorado, 80204.
 Complaints regarding violations of Title VII (employment) and the ADEA (prohibiting age discrimination in employment) may be filed directly with the Federal Office of Equal Employment Opportunity Commission, 303 E. 17th Avenue, Suite 510, Denver, Colorado, 80202, or the Colorado Civil Rights Commission, 1560 Broadway, Suite 1050, Denver, Colorado, 80202.

-11:45 AM - 12:15 PM Lunch - Key Club Membership
+11:45 AM - 12:15 PM Lunch - Breakfast Club

-11:45 AM - 12:15 PM Lunch - Literary Magazine
+11:45 AM - 12:15 PM Lunch - Incite Magazine

-3:20 PM - 4:45 PM Art Club
+3:30 PM - 4:30 PM Art Club

-3:20 PM - 5:00 PM Dance Club
+3:30 PM - 4:30 PM Music Club

-ATTENDANCE: School attendance is always important, but when college credits are involved it's crucial.
+ATTENDANCE: School attendance is always important, but when college credits are involved, it's crucial.
 If students absolutely have to be absent or tardy, please email Mrs. Valensuela-Lara before the absence or tardy.
 Please include student name and reason for the absence or tardy.

 You can also call 970-348-5800 and leave a message any time with the same information.